djc/askama/book/src/filters.md

 ```

 Askama has a collection of built-in filters, documented below, but can also include custom filters.
-Additionally, the `json` and `yaml` filters are included in the built-in filters,
+Additionally, the `json` and `markdown` filters are included in the built-in filters, but are
-but are disabled by default.
+disabled by default.
 Enable them with Cargo features (see below for more information).

 **Table of contents**